 Regardless of which method you go with, compared to factory produced and sealed bottled water you will have to regularly inspect and likely treat your water to keep it free of any would-be contamination like algae or bacteria.

 Treatment methods vary depending on the quantity, your storage solution, and what sort of contaminant you are trying to combat.
+See the next section for more info.

 Water does not really have a shelf life though you will lose water to evaporation over time no matter how tightly sealed your container is.
 Any source of factory sealed water that is then opened will become vulnerable to contamination, especially if you drink from it.